- About the Program

 Post-baccalaureate students seeking a teaching certificate through any of EIU's state approved certification programs must meet the full intent of the respective programs.
 All previous course work, either graduate or undergraduate, will be evaluated in terms of current requirements.
 This will include general education, a major, and the professional education requirements.
-To initiate the transcript evaluation process, contact Bonnie Wilson in the College of Education and Professional Studies.
+To initiate the transcript evaluation process, contact Stephen Lucas in the College of Education.

 600 Lincoln Ave.